>research

 //credits

-//CREATE_Group_ Led by Asst.
+//CREATE Group_ Led by Asst.
 Prof. Dr. Roberto Naboni

-//industrial_Partner_ Hyperion Robotics
+//industry partner_ Hyperion Robotics

 //students_ Ilyas Abdirashid Ahmed, Kawtar Al Akel, Peter Christian Kjær Balle, Fabian Eidner, Styrmir Gislason, Robert Tøste Lomholdt Jespersen, Camilla Juul Johansen, Anders Klitgaard Klausen, Dominika Aleksandra Krolikowska, Mads Friborg Nielsen, Mads Køhler Persson, Søren Rasmussen, Kasper Lund Rasmussen, Lasse Weyergang Rahbek, Helena Schenavsky, Martyna Skóra, Troels Sperling, Valdemar Brandt Thygesen, Mads Sørensen, Simon Andreasen Andreasen, Philip James Douglas

-//concrete_material_ Weber Saint-Gobain Denmark
+//concrete material_ Weber Saint-Gobain Denmark

-//concrete_admixtures_ Fosroc Denark
+//concrete admixtures_ Fosroc Denark

-//polypropylene_fibres_ Danish Fibers
+//polypropylene fibres_ Danish Fibers